tearflake/symp-intro/README.md

 The backend set of programming paradigms should provide an easy way to define new domain specific frameworks using the right paradigms for the right tasks.

-It is possible to choose between fast but rudimentary assembly programming, the sweet spot functional programming, and slow but advanced term rewriting programming.
+It is possible to choose between rudimentary but fast assembly programming, the sweet spot functional programming, and advanced but slow term rewriting programming.

-Each of the initially offered paradigms favor minimalist design, differing not in complexity, yet only in their approach to solving various kinds of programming tasks.
+Each of the initially offered paradigms favor minimalist design, differing not in complexity, yet only in their approach to solve various kinds of programming tasks.

 ---